Wiki · Individual Player · Last reviewed June 19, 2026

 Microsoft later released Phi-3 in April 2024.
 Microsoft's announcement described Phi-3-mini as a 3.8-billion-parameter model made publicly available through Azure AI Model Catalog, Hugging Face, Ollama, and NVIDIA NIM, and positioned the Phi family as small language models useful when cost, latency, device constraints, or task simplicity made giant models unnecessary.

 The Phi-3 technical report listed Bubeck among the authors and described a 3.8-billion-parameter model trained on 3.3 trillion tokens, with performance rivaling much larger models on several evaluations.
+It also said the training data mixed heavily filtered public web data with synthetic data and that the model was aligned for robustness, safety, and chat format.
 The Phi-4 technical report, also listing Bubeck as an author, pushed the same theme further: synthetic data, high-quality curriculum, and post-training could produce strong reasoning performance at modest model size.

 OpenAI Move